pushingice/streaming-join/Readme.md

 JOIN B on A.id == B.id
 JOIN E on B.id == E.id;
 ```
 We could build out a set of nested queries supporting the entire tree.
+Further,
-Further we could expose these to users as a REST tree:
+we could expose these to users as a REST tree:
 ```
 /As/
 /A/[id]